Want to learn how to create a portfolio website with Elementor?

 Once you have these two installed and activated, we can begin!

-When it comes to the hero section, you need to keep it simple and mellow.
-Since this is a personal portfolio hero section, we have added a background image and added two headings in the front.
+When it comes to the Hero Section, you need to keep it simple and mellow.
+Since this is a personal portfolio hero section, we added a background image and two headings on the front.
 Simple as that.

-Now we will make the services section also known as the features section.
-Since this section is pretty standard, you can even use a predesigned block from Elementor.
-This can save you some time and efforts.
+Now we will make the services section also known as the Features Section.
+Since this section is pretty standard, you can even use a predesigned block from Elementor or PowerPack Addons pre-built blocks.
+This can save you some time and effort.
 Or else, you can follow these instructions on how to create a services section.

 Once you do that, you can go ahead and change the text for the respective Info Boxes.
 This is what the services section would look like: